mikeal/ZDAG/SPEC.md

 We use low numbers (0, 1) for termination of sequences that are leveraging DELTA compression so that we can keep the offset small and maximize the effect of DELTA compression.
-The one case where we do not use a 0 or 1 for termination is in a normal (untyped) list because we cannot use DELTA compression (lists are not deterministically sorted) and we prefer to reserve 0 for inline VARINT's because it's quite common, so we assign a token for list termination instead.
+The one case where we do not use a 0 or 1 for termination is in a normal (untyped) list because we cannot using DELTA compression (lists are not deterministically sorted) and we prefer to reserve 0 for inline VARINT's because it's quite common, so we assign a token for list termination instead.